Valt25/innometrics-os-linux-agent/README.md

     `curl -s https://api.github.com/repos/Valt25/innometrics-os-linux-agent/releases/latest | grep "browser_download_url" | cut -d : -f 2,3 | tr -d \" | xargs wget`

-* Then you need to unzip archive and cd in created dir
+* Then you need to unzip archive and cd in created dir(WARNING: this wil create new folder "innometrics" and rewrite files with same names)

+    `mkdir innometrics`

-    `tar -xvzf ~/Загрузки/innometrics.tar.gz`
+    `tar -xvzf innometrics.tar.gz -C innometrics`

-    `cd release`
+    `cd innometrics`
 * To install all dependencies you have to run install.sh script

     `./install.sh`